P-25/react-native-notification-reader/README.md

 /**
  * Note that this method MUST return a Promise.
- * Is that why I'm using a async function here.
+ * Is that why I'm using an async function here.
  */
 const headlessNotificationListener = async ({ notification }) => {/**
      * This notification is a JSON string in the follow format: